juniordiscart/ImpossibleOdds-Toolkit/Docs/Runnables.md

 ## Runners

-To have you objects actually receive their calls to the kind of update they want, they should be registred to a runner.
+To have you objects actually receive their calls to the kind of update they want, they should be registered to a runner.
 A runner collects the different objects that require update notifications and delegate the type of events they need.

 The following types of runners are predefined for you to use: